If you are in crisis:

 - Additional suicide prevention resources

-- Read Suicide Prevention Coordinator Amy Baker's guest editorial.
+- Read former Suicide Prevention Coordinator Amy Baker's guest editorial.